Legal issues of Chris Brown: 2009 Rihanna domestic violence case

 On March 5, 2009, Brown was charged with felony assault and making criminal threats.
 He was arraigned on April 6, 2009, and pleaded not guilty to one count of assault and one count of making criminal threats.
 On June 22, 2009, Brown pleaded guilty to a felony and accepted a plea deal of community labor, five years of probation, and domestic violence counseling.
 Several organizations against domestic violence criticized the plea deal, advocating the punishment was not severe enough for the crime; the level of Brown's influence over youth also came under scrutiny.
 On July 20, 2009, Brown released a two-minute video on his official YouTube page apologizing to fans and Rihanna for the assault, expressing the incident as his "deepest regret" and saying that he has repeatedly apologized to Rihanna and "accepts full responsibility".
 In the video, Brown said he wanted to speak out earlier about the case but was advised by his attorney not to until the legal ramifications were settled.
 On August 25, Brown received five years of probation.
 He was ordered to attend one year of domestic violence counseling and undergo six months of community service; the judge retained a five-year restraining order on Brown, which required him to remain 50 yards (45.72 meters) away from Rihanna, reduced to 10 yards at public events.
 Andy Kellman of AllMusic stated, "A fairly substantial backlash resulted in Brown's songs being pulled from rotation on several radio stations.
 Ultimately, however, it had little bearing on the progress of his music and acting careers."
+In a retrospective assessment, Glamour wrote in a 2025 editorial that "for a man less amiable than the then 19-year-old Brown, the infamous assault, which he pleaded guilty to, could easily have been career-ending.
+But Brown had boundless talent, good looks, and charisma on his side.
+The carefully engineered qualities that had established his squeaky-clean persona had created a solid foundation on which he could rebuild his image" in the following years.